 - 1. Number of domains in light chain

 - 2. What is an idiotype

 - 3. Allotypes are used for?

-- 4. Which type is involved in hypersenstivity

-- 5. Differentiate autoimmunity and alloimmunity
+- 4. Differentiate autoimmunity and alloimmunity

-- 6. Define anti idiotypic antibodies
+- 5. Define anti idiotypic antibodies

-- 7. Define germ line theory
+- 6. Define germ line theory

 - 1. Explain clonal selection theory - 2.
 What are memory cells?
 How they are produced? - 3.
 Brief note on Immunologic memory - 4.
 What is antibody diversity?
 What are the three theories which account for antibody diversity? - 5.
 Explain the instructive and selective theories of antibody formation